Staffjoy/chomp-decomposition/README.md

 [Staffjoy is shutting down](https://blog.staffjoy.com/staffjoy-is-shutting-down-39f7b5d66ef6#.ldsdqb1kp), so we are open-sourcing our code.
 Chomp is an applied mathematics microservice for decomposing hourly demand into shifts of variable length.
 It uses techniques from [branch and bound algorithms](https://en.wikipedia.org/wiki/Branch_and_bound), and adds in subproblem generation, preprocessing techniques, feasibility detection, heuristics, and caching.

+This repo was intended to be a proof of concept.
+It worked so well in production that we never rewrote it.
+My intention was to rewrite it into a more parallel language, such as Go, in order to take advantage of multiple cores.
+It served production traffic from June 2016 to March 2017 with zero modification or production errors.

 ## Credit

-This repository was authored in its entirety by [@philipithomas](https://github.com/philipithomas).
+This repository was conceived and authored in its entirety by [@philipithomas](https://github.com/philipithomas).
 This is a fork of the internal repository.
-For security purposes, the Git history has been squashed.
+For security purposes, the Git history has been squashed and client names have been scrubbed from tests.
+(Whenever there was a production issue, we added a functional test to the repo.)

 ### Environment Variables